Back to Main Menu

 What does the class learn?

 Our training class consists of three aspects.
 Sport, Discipline and Fitness.
-The 90 minute class is usually divided into 30 minutes of each part.

 What benefits will we gain from training?

 "We'll help you learn, what you're capable of achieving"